AF-Github1/WebotsWorkshop/README.md

           ADDING A ROBOT

 At this stage you should have already created a world and can now add a robot and any other object you so desire.
-To add any object select the + icon below the top right options.
+To add any object select the + icon below the top left options.

 ![image](https://github.com/AF-Github1/WebotsWorkshop/assets/133685290/280c61f3-ddf8-4272-873d-f5591dd19635)